Azure/acr/docs/roles-and-permissions.md

 ## Push

-The ability to `docker push` and image to the registry
+The ability to `docker push` an image to the registry

 ## Pull